Aldwych bus bombing

 The Aldwych bus bombing occurred on 18 February 1996 in Aldwych, central London, England.
 Provisional Irish Republican Army (IRA) volunteer Edward O'Brien was carrying a bomb on a bus when it detonated prematurely, killing him and injuring eight other people.

 Background

 The bus bombing occurred nine days after the Docklands bombing in east London, which marked the end of the IRA's ceasefire and the resumption of its armed campaign in England.
-On 16 February, an IRA bomb planted in a telephone box on Charing Cross Road, near Leicester Square tube station, was destroyed by a police remote-controlled robot after a telephone warning.
+On 16 February, an IRA bomb planted in a telephone box on Charing Cross Road, near Leicester Square tube station, was destroyed by a Metropolitan Police remote-controlled robot after a telephone warning.

 Edward O'Brien

 Edward O'Brien (18 September 1974 – 18 February 1996) was a Provisional Irish Republican Army (IRA) volunteer.
 He died in the bombing when the bomb he was carrying exploded prematurely.
 O'Brien grew up in Gorey, County Wexford, with his parents and two siblings.
 As a child he attended the local national and secondary schools.
 He was involved in several sports and was a member of St Enda's GAA Club where he played football and hurling.
 He also played for Gorey Rangers soccer club and was involved in boxing.
 He worked in a bakery.

 O'Brien joined the IRA in 1992.
 He went to England to engage in paramilitary activity in an active service unit.
 Documents later recovered from O'Brien's residence indicated he was working for the IRA in Britain as early as August 1994, collecting information on targets, and assembling bomb-making equipment during a seventeen-month ceasefire.
 O'Brien may have been responsible for planting a bomb in a London telephone box on 15 February 1996 that was later deactivated by the police.

 O'Brien is buried in St Michael's Cemetery in his home town of Gorey, County Wexford, Ireland.